alfwatt/KitBridge/README.md

             - LaunchScreen.storyboards
             - Example.xcassets

-Bridging NSViewController/UIViewController is desireable but unfortunatly Xcode will not recognize the subclasses in the Interface Builder.
+Bridging `NSViewController`/`UIViewController` is desireable but unfortunatly Xcode will not recognize the subclasses in the Interface Builder due to indexing issues.
 Instead the `ExampleController.h` needs to define the controller inside of `#if` blocks:

     #import <KitBridge/KitBridge.h>